- Isamu Noguchi

 - Akari & Shop

 Occupying the Museum’s former Shop (which is temporarily relocated and expanded in the lower-level studio for social distancing), this installation presents a group of Akari light sculptures designed by Isamu Noguchi from 1952–86 and hand painted by FUTURA2000 in 2020.
-It also includes two cosmic paintings, one of which, El Diablo, is a classic work from 1985.
+It also includes two cosmic paintings in aerosol on canvas, one of which, El Diablo, is a classic work from 1985.

 Isamu Noguchi intended Akari light sculptures to be modular, customizable, and extensible.
 In his lifetime, he designed more than 200 models, but the possible permutations of base, shade, and extension rod make Akari an essentially limitless ecosystem.
 This openness extended to a benefit sale of hand-painted Akari by twenty-nine artists, including Noguchi himself, held at Galerie Steph Simon, Paris, in 1970.